Move Forward Guide

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.

-Authored by Magda Oledzka, PT, MBA, PCS.
-Reviewed by the MoveForwardPT.com editorial board.
+Authored by Magda Oledzka, PT, MBA, board-certified clinical specialist in pediatric physical therapy.
+Reviewed by the editorial board.